Chatham Spark Program

 Program Overview

-This eight-class program will introduce entrepreneurs and existing business owners to the concepts and practices that will give interested individuals the tools necessary for business success.
-The evening classes will be held at the Central Carolina Community College’s Siler City Center, 400 Progress Boulevard, Siler City and will run from 6:00 pm - 9:00 pm.
+This nine-class program will introduce entrepreneurs and existing business owners to the concepts and practices that will give interested individuals the tools necessary for business success.
+The evening classes will be held at the Central Carolina Community College’s Chatham Main Campus, 764 West Street, Pittsboro and will run from 6 - 8:00 p.m.
 At the end of the program, each participant should have produced a basic small business plan, and will have the opportunity to present their plan and business concept to a team of business professionals.

 For those participants who have not yet opened a brick and mortar location, there will be consideration for a small business grant assistance package. **There is no guarantee that a grant will be awarded**.
 If a participant is chosen, the winning business will receive up to a $5,000 reimbursable grant provided for rent and utilities (as funds are available), one annual Base Level membership to the Chatham Chamber of Commerce, plus extensive marketing, and business support.
 Additional details will be provided at the class.

-In order to qualify for grant funds, the selected business must be located within Siler City.
+In order to qualify for grant funds, the selected business must be located within Chatham County.

 100% Attendance is mandatory for those interested in being eligible for the grant.

-The SPARK Program is an entrepreneur-development program presented by the Central Carolina Community College Small Business Center, Chatham Chamber of Commerce and Mountaire Farms.
-Other partners may include Business Link NC, the Women's Business Center of NC and SCORE (Senior Core of Retired Executives).
+The SPARK Program is an entrepreneur-development program presented by the Central Carolina Community College Small Business Center, Chatham Chamber of Commerce and Fidelity bank of Pittsboro.
+Other partners may include Chatham County Government, Chatham EDC, Business Link NC, the Women's Business Center of NC and SCORE (Senior Core of Retired Executives).

 Class Syllabus

 This session offers an introduction to the program, the basics of starting a business, and how to put together your business plan.
 Discussions will include developing an entrepreneurial mindset and evaluating the feasibility of your business idea.
-You'll also discover the resources available to help you start and successfully operate your business.
 This seminar will teach you the important components of a business plan and help you lay the foundation for a winning plan.
-Discover how a business plan is used by potential lenders, the dos and don'ts of writing a plan, and the steps for making the process easy.

 Market research is a critical and ongoing process for every small business.
 Discover a variety of market research tools that will provide decisive information about your industry, competitors and target market.